Luno33/static-hosting/README.md

         ```bash
         make build-and-run ENV=dev
         ```
-2. Navigate on https://localhost and https://tracking.localhost to test that everything works
+2. Navigate on https://localhost and https://tracking.localhost to test that everything works.
+You can find it [here](https://umami.is/docs/login) the default password for umami.

+If it is the first time you run it, [set up the website on umami](https://umami.is/docs/add-a-website), [take the Website ID](https://umami.is/docs/collect-data) and set it in the `NEXT_PUBLIC_UMAMI_ID` field in a file called `.env-build-dev` in the root of your NextJS project.

 ### Set up on a VM (Optional QA environment)

 1. Set up your VM.
 If you want to use QEMU, here you can find help: [./readme-assets/qemu.md](./readme-assets/qemu.md)
-2. Follow the readme in the [vps-setup folder](../vps-setup/README.md) to install on the VM all the needed dependencies
+2. Follow the readme in the [vps-setup folder](./vps-setup/README.md) to install on the VM all the needed dependencies
 3. Build your static website in a small Caddy container:
     - Build your Nextjs website and then run here
         ```bash